 The team experimented first with adding visual cues like googly eyes on irregular-looking eggplants, showing study participants pictures of normal or abnormal eggplants, either with or without googly eyes.
 In a second study, they tried giving imperfect fruit gender-neutral human names — such as “Taylor” the four-tailed lemon and “Jordan” the three-headed strawberry.
 In both cases, they discovered that the bulk of people found the imperfect produce more appealing, and were more open to purchasing it when it had been anthropomorphized.

 It’s all about how the human psyche is programmed to see the world, explained study co-author and Bryant University professor Sukki Yoon.
 “We process things unconsciously as we are told to.
 ‘Apples are supposed to look like this,’ that is a human bias.
-By extension it is a type of stereotyping,” said Yoon.
+By extension, it is a type of stereotyping,” said Yoon.

-Popular “ugly” produce companies — Yoon cites Misfits Market as an example — are structured around discounting the irregular produce they sell, which he says veers into a problematic territory, as lowering the price on such products communicates to consumers that a conventionally imperfect stalk of celery is worth less than an aesthetically perfect one.
+Popular “ugly” produce companies — Yoon cited Misfits Market as an example — are structured around discounting the irregular produce they sell, which he said veers into a problematic territory, as lowering the price on such products communicates to consumers that a conventionally imperfect stalk of celery is worth less than an aesthetically perfect one.
 “What they do is, ‘Oh, we’ll give you a discount.
 You get more, but it’s ugly.
 You take it and you live with it.’
 No, that kind of trade-off may not be necessary in the first place, if we process those [foods] as an individual, perhaps with a personality,” he said.

-In fact, this contradicts past studies that found discounted pricing of such products to compensate for imperfections can help enhance consumer perceptions of quality
+In fact, this contradicts past studies that found discounted pricing of such products to compensate for imperfections can help enhance consumer perceptions of quality.

 The team also found that the perceived origin of imperfect produce matters.
 Participants were either shown videos of human hands placing tomatoes in boxes, which they were told was filmed at a small local farm that supplied fresh vegetables to grocery stores, or a clip of robotic hands boxing produce for an agricultural corporation presented as a high-tech operation that distributed nationwide.
 It turned out that anthropomorphizing imperfect produce believed to be sourced from local farmers had little impact, as consumers were already more inclined to buy irregular-looking fruits and vegetables if they knew it came from a small, local operation.